landonb/dubs-vim/README.rst

 - You never know what you might find.

-Dubsacks uses a lot of third-party scripts and bundles, and all custom Dubsacks code is also packaged as modules, and includes online documentation, so it's easy to peel off any pieces you might like.
+Dubs Vim uses a lot of third-party scripts and bundles, and all custom Dubs Vim code is also packaged as modules, and includes online documentation, so it's easy to peel off any pieces you might like.

-Dubsacks is a full-featured Vim IDE designed to provide a fast, friendly development environment and to include the best Vim plugins.
+Dubs Vim is a full-featured Vim IDE designed to provide a fast, friendly development environment and to include the best Vim plugins.
 Many thanks to all of the brilliant and passionate developers who've made and continue to make Vim such a cool tool.